 - Qualifications include personal credit scores of more than 680-700, over one year in business, good revenues, and cash flow.

-- Determine the type of loan: This can be a term loan, line of credit (LOC), invoice factoring, merchant cash advance, commercial real estate loan, or micro loan.
+- Determine the type of loan: This can be a term loan, line of credit (LOC), commercial real estate loan, or micro loan.

 - Collate your documentation: Crucial documents include Driver’s license or ID, personal a business tax returns, bank statements, financial statements, business plan, legal business documents (Articles of incorporation, lease agreements, etc.), proof of collateral credit report.

 - Compare the financing options and choose the one that best fits your business needs

 Applying for a loan from a marketplace lender

 - Check your credit score

 - Gather the same business documents required for a bank loan

 - Consider the loan options available (SBA loans, micro loans, online business loans, line of credit, term loans, business credit cards, and others)